Research Expertise and Interest

-The principal theme of my research has been to discover and correlate biological features with traditional morphological evidence in the development of biosystematic relationships of microlepidoptera (small moths).
-My approach can be categorized along four lines:
+The principal theme of Jerry Powell's research has been to discover and correlate biological features with traditional morphological evidence in the development of biosystematic relationships of microlepidoptera (small moths).
+His approach can be categorized along four lines:

 - Systematics studies of particular taxa.